jamesgsw/Data-Analyst-Job-Landscape/README.md

 <a id="point_1"></a>
 ### 1. Background
 As graduation approaches for me, I decided that it would be beneficial to get an overview of the Data centered jobs in Singapore.
-Therefore, I decided to scrap the popular job site, Glassdoor, to gather data on the jobs on the market and have the bigger picture of the job market.
+Therefore, I decided to web scrap the popular job site, Glassdoor, to gather data on the jobs on the market and have the bigger picture of the job market.

 <a id="point_2"></a>